oldt-ech/qe-launcher/README.md

 ## Running on a schedule

 I do this with a Windows Task, create a basic task to run java.exe from the JDK download, put `jar qe-runner-X.Y.jar` and your parameters into the arguments field.

+### Example from my server

+Program: `C:\jdk-18.0.2.1\bin\java.exe`
+Add Arguments: `-Dprops=247ffa.properties -jar C:\quakeserverlauncher\qe-runner-3.4.jar`

-Some caveats:
+### Some caveats

 - The computer needs to be unlocked
 - The user needs be logged in